-As my ADHD partner and I have been sort of haltingly preparing to have a common future, it seems to happen increasingly that I have brought up topics that should be of mutual discussion and he doesn't seem to be hearing me (there's no response indicating "I agree", or "I disagree", "I need more information", or "I don't really care" etc. and he persists in whatever course of action or inaction was ongoing with regard to the topic) or very often he asks a question that makes it clear he doesn't recall information or an opinion I gave when we discussed the topic before.
+As my ADHD partner and I have been sort of haltingly preparing to have a common future, it seems to happen increasingly that I have brought up topics that should be mutually discussed, and he doesn't seem to be hearing me (there's no response indicating "I agree", or "I disagree", "I need more information", or "I don't really care" etc. and he persists in whatever course of action or inaction was ongoing with regard to the topic) or very often he asks a question that makes it clear he doesn't recall information or an opinion I gave when we discussed the topic before.

+Anyway, when I don't seem to be heard, I'm just never really sure what is due to his forgetting/inattentiveness due to ADHD, vs. what is due to things he feels he should be the one to decide or I'm not the one to decide, and maybe we don't have a common understanding about that latter category.
 The problem is that when I think it's the former, I try different ways to talk about the topic so that it's more likely he'll understand why I think it needs his/our attention, and then I get complaints about repeating myself or hear that I'm overwhelming him.
 He quoted his therapist as agreeing that when I do this, I may be bringing up undesirable memories of his childhood, when anxious and unloving parents were often dumping on him.